CumulusNetworks/docs/content/cumulus-linux-37/Installation-Management/Upgrading-Cumulus-Linux.md

    {{%notice note%}}

-If you see errors for expired GPG keys that prevent you from upgrading packages, follow the steps in {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Installing-and-Upgrading/Upgrading/Update-Expired-GPG-Keys/" text="Upgrading Expired GPG Keys">}}.
+If you see errors for expired GPG keys that prevent you from upgrading packages, follow the steps in {{<kb_link url="knowledge-base/Installing-and-Upgrading/Upgrading/Update-Expired-GPG-Keys/" text="Upgrading Expired GPG Keys">}}.

 {{%/notice%}}